 Ayuntamiento de Santander, Universidad de Cantabria, TST – Enclave Pronillo

-The main aim of these sessions was to gather the views of Santander’s citizens about their life in the city and also to collect an elaborated set of improvement proposals obtained from brainstorming and further discussion.
+The main aim of these sessions was to gather the views of Santander’s citizens about their life in the city and also to collect an elaborate set of improvement proposals obtained from brainstorming and further discussion.

 In order to broaden the perspective of ideas and interests and enrich the discussions, a diversity of citizens (age, occupation, location, …) was requested to participate in the sessions.